-Recent advances in speech recognition techniques enables development of CALL systems especially for pronunciation learning.
-Since the speech recognition techniques have been basically devised only to identify phonemes, however, acoustic features irrelevant to the identification are often discarded.
+Recent advances in speech recognition techniques make it possible to develop CALL systems especially for pronunciation learning.
+Since the speech recognition techniques have been basically devised only to identify phonemes, acoustic features irrelevant to the identification are often discarded.
 Only the segmental features are extracted from the signals and the prosodic features are generally ignored.
 Therefore, the application of the speech recognition techniques without any extension can support only the phonemic aspect of pronunciation learning.

-But we can easily find many studies which emphasize the importance of learning pronunciation in terms of prosody[1].
-In this study, it is reported that English words with wrong stress patterns tend to be more difficult for native speakers to accept than those with wrong phonemic features so long as the wrong features are found consistently.
+We can easily find many studies which emphasize the importance of learning pronunciation in terms of prosody.
+English words with wrong stress patterns tend to be more difficult for native speakers to accept than those with wrong phonemic features[1].
+Native speakers perceive word stress as essential information for identifying isolated word utterances[1].
+The assignment of incorrect stress patterns to words degrades the transmission of segmental information[2].
+These works clearly indicate that pronunciation learning in terms of prosody is as important as in terms of phonemic features.